 ’Tis the season for root vegetables that have a natural sweetness when roasted.
 Swap out a pie for a savory galette that will garner just as many oohs and ahhs as any dessert, and you don’t even need a recipe for it.
 You can make a simple pie crust and then fill with whatever roasted or sauteed veggies your heart desires, topped off with an easy vegan ricotta cheese.
 Fold the edges of the dough over to cover about 2/3 of the filling, stick it in the oven until golden brown, and then feast.

-Fresh fruit hits the sweet spot without pumping you with all of the unnecessary added sugars and hydrogenated oils that packaged sweets and sugary drinks impart.
+Fresh fruit hits the sweet spot without pumping you with all of the unnecessary artificial sweeteners and hydrogenated oils that packaged sweets and sugary drinks impart.
 Maybe try a not-so-common fruit like dates and figs for a special holiday treat.
 Serve fresh with whipped coconut milk and you have a simple, decadent dessert.

 What’s So Bad About Sugar, Anyway?

-Sugar does some pretty wacky things to your brain and the rest of your body.
-Basically, you should treat it like tobacco and alcohol (cause that’s how your brain recognizes it), and imbibe with caution.
+Sugar, specifically refined white sugar and artificial sweeteners, can affecy your brain and the rest of your body.
+You can treat it similar to alcohol (as that’s how your brain can recognize it), and imbibe with caution.

-Small amounts of added sugar are totally fine, but it sneaks into places where is doesn’t belong (like most all packaged food).
+Small amounts of artificial sweeteners are totally fine, but it sneaks into places where is doesn’t belong (like most all packaged food).
 And not all sugar is created equally — glucose, fructose, and sucrose are each used differently in our bodies.

 - Glucose is a monosaccharide that enters your bloodstream through the carbohydrates you eat, and is the energy source your body loves for your muscle and brain power.
 It circulates in the bloodstream, causing the secretion of insulin which then facilitates the entry of glucose into your cells.